naveenagarwal/express-mvc-app-generator/README.md

 # express-mvc-app-generator
 This cli tool will generate the express app from JSON schema diagram.

+### Update with Release 1.1.0 onwards
+Added strong params for all controllers as middlewares

 ### Release 1.0.0
 With this cli tool you can create the full MVC express app with sequelize ORM.
 Simply define the schema in the JSON format and you are all set.